fredimachado/dotnet-sql-event-store/README.md

+# .NET Api + SQL Event Store
+This is a simple example of an ASP.NET Core Web Api using SQLite as an event store.

 # SQL Event Store
 Demonstration of a SQL event store with deduplication and guaranteed event ordering.
 The database rules are intended to prevent incorrect information from entering into an event stream.
 You are assumed to have familiarity with [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).